 Despite accomplishments, the presentation asks: Have we fulfilled the hopes and addressed the constraints in the Global Horticultural Assessment?
-The Horticulture Innovation Lab has worked closely with AVRDC World Vegetable Center and its CGIAR partners in the newly developed Global Horticulture Initiative.
-We have become a center for knowledge generation, capacity building, and integration.
-We have partnered with individual, regional, and global consortia of Missions and private and public partners to design and implement projects addressing the core challenges.
-Successful example projects include the development of phytosanitary and postharvest protocols for the small producer and establishment of a Global Horticulture Knowledge Bank and Extension System.
+The Horticulture Innovation Lab has worked closely with AVRDC - the World Vegetable Center and its CGIAR partners in the newly developed Global Horticulture Initiative.
+The program has become a center for knowledge generation, capacity building, and integration.
+The program has partnered with a variety of individual, regional, and global partners — including USAID missions, private partners, and public entities — to design and implement hortiuclture projects addressing the core challenges.
+Successful example projects include the development of phytosanitary and postharvest protocols for small-scale producers.

 However, are the constraints identified in the Global Horticulture Assessment still the primary constraints?
 Depending on the answer, what does this mean for our future work?
 There are many endless, challenging, and exciting possibilities!